 I felt desperate to feed my baby, constantly pumping milk to send home.
 My nipples cracked and bled, and I was required to wear a binder across my painfully engorged breasts.
 But my doctor had prescribed olanzapine, a tranquilizer dangerous to infants.
 My mother’s milk was poison.
 I panicked each time I dumped the liquid my baby needed, terrified that my son would starve.

-Showers are kept under lock and key, toilets are shared between four roommates, and no one sees the outside except with a psychiatrist’s approval and a nurse’s supervision during a group walk.
-Family visits are rare.
-As a result, Cassandra finds herself succumbing to depression as what she thought would be a two-day stay threatens to become long term.
+Showers were kept under lock and key, toilets were shared between four roommates, and no one got to see the outside except with a psychiatrist’s approval and a nurse’s supervision during a group walk.
+Family visits, especially with my baby, were rare.
+As a result, I found myself succumbing to depression as what I thought would be a two-day stay threatened to become long term.

 The peculiar and inexplicable people around me became both enemies and friends–real, not imaginary–yet I was confident that I didn’t belong on the ward with the other mental patients.
 They were crazy.
 I merely needed to recover from giving birth.

 Finally, unable to bear missing anymore of my child’s first weeks on earth, I defied medical advice and checked myself out of the facility, vowing to face my life, my illness, and my new role as a mother.
 Committed is my harrowing tale of survival despite being out of my mind.

 The memoir is complete at 80,000 words.
 I have edited the book twice with the aid of a five-person critique group, the Seattle Scribblers, with whom I met for thirteen years.
 Committed is available for publication.